The Next Big Thing?

 Also known scientifically as “4-amino-2-methylpentane” (hence the AMP) and sometimes referred to as an herbal extract from “pouchong” or “Chinese white tea,” AMP citrate is a psychostimulatory compound that’s remarkably similar in structure to the now-infamous stimulant that was in Jack3d that Patrick Arnold originally brought back to the market.
 This comes as no surprise when you look at another scientific name for AMP: 1,3-dimethylbutylamine, or DMBA.

-Commercially-available AMP is going to be synthetic, but note that this is not anything new – your vitamin C tablets are extremely likely to be synthetic as well.
+Commercially-available AMP is synthetic, but this is not anything new – vitamin C tablets are likely to be synthetic as well.

-All of this analysis is contingent on AMP behaving similarly to them, of course, which is where we again run into the big problem: AMP on its own just isn’t very well-researched yet.
+All of this analysis is contingent on AMP behaving similarly to them, of course, which is where we again run into the big problem: AMP on its own just isn’t very well-researched.
 User experiences confirm similar but milder effects, but this is anecdote, not data.

 Nonetheless, going by the countless accounts of great workouts with fantastic energy and mood benefits, it’s pretty clear that AMP does deliver on its promises for many.
-This is not surprising – this is essentially what many aliphatic amines do (an aliphatic amine is one which has no aromatic ring attached to the nitrogen[3], and often make for nice stimulant effect).
+This isn’t surprising – it’s essentially what many aliphatic amines do (an aliphatic amine is one which has no aromatic ring attached to the nitrogen,[3] and often make for nice stimulant effect).

 As explained by Natural Micron, an industrial producer of supplements and extracts, AMP comes in two popular forms:

-If you’re willing to jump into the world of exploratory stimulants, most users have anecdotally reported effectiveness in doses of 200-400mg of the citrate form, which is consistent with what many emerging products are using in their formulations.
+Back in 2014, most users have anecdotally reported effectiveness in doses of 200-400mg of the citrate form, which was consistent with what many emerging products are using in their formulations.

 This would correspond to a little under half of the HCl form, or roughly 95-190mg for DMBA HCl in a pill or tablet.

-It’s true for all stimulants, but especially for under-researched ones: you should always start with low dosages, particularly when combined with other ingredients, and individual tolerance should be carefully and progressively assessed.
+As always, users who experiment with stimulants should always start with low dosages, particularly when combined with other ingredients like caffeine, and individual tolerance should be carefully and progressively assessed.
 Those with existing medical conditions should be particularly careful, and it’s always recommended to consult with your doctor.

 Is AMP safe?
 What are the downsides or side effects?